trezzuri/erpnext-docs/docs/en/accounts/payment-entry.md

 ![Non-standard Currency in Receivable in Customer](/files/non-standard-currency-receivable.png)

-ERPNext allows you maintain accounts and invoicing in [multiple currency](/docs/en/accounts/multi-currency-accounting).
+SOMA allows you maintain accounts and invoicing in [multiple currency](/docs/en/accounts/multi-currency-accounting).
 If an invoice is made in the party currency, Currency Exchange Rate between the Company's base currency and party currency is also entered in the invoice.